elenderg/PAL-1000/instruções de compilação.md

-`To compile the next statement given a rider (exit):` `If the current routine's decider flag is set, abort with "What does 'exit' mean here?
+`To compile the next statement given a rider (exit):` `If the current routine's decider flag is set, abort with "_What does 'exit' mean here?
 Yes?
 No?
-Maybe?" and the rider; exit.` `Add a fragment given the exit tag.`
+Maybe?_" and the rider; exit.`
+`Add a fragment given the exit tag.`
 `Move the rider (compiler rules).`